 The 2.5-liter with Convenience brings a leather-wrapped steering wheel, shift knob and brake handle, heated front seats, heated washer nozzles and Bluetooth connectivity with audio streaming.

 The top-spec 2.5-liter with Convenience and Sunroof lives up to its name by adding a sunroof in addition to a premium touchscreen-activated sound system with HD radio, a leather-wrapped multifunction steering wheel, a media device interface with an iPod cable and SiriusXM radio.

 At the bottom of the diesel range there's the TDI, which includes all of the 2.5-liter's features in addition to a lowered sport suspension, a premium touchscreen-activated sound system with HD radio, heated front seats, heated washer nozzles, 17-inch Salamanca alloy wheels, a leather-wrapped multifunction steering wheel and halogen foglights.

 The next rung up the latter, the TDI with Sunroof and Navigation, includes precisely what you'd expect - sunroof and a touchscreen-activated navigation system.

 Finally, the TDI with Technology Package adds a Dynaudio sound system, keyless access with push-button start, bi-xenon headlights with LED running lights and an adaptive front-lighting system.

 All Golf models come standard with dual front, side and side-curtain airbags in addition to traction and stability control systems and electronic brake-force distribution.

-Volkswagen's Golf faces a myriad of competition ranging from the Ford Focus Hatchback, to the Mazda Mazda3 Hatchback, to the Hyundai Elantra and other compact offerings.
+Volkswagen's Golf faces a myriad of competition including the Ford Focus Hatchback, the Mazda Mazda3 Hatchback and the Hyundai Elantra.